josephmcnitt/tax-calculator-website/README.md

 2. Check that the key is valid and has not expired
 3. Verify you have sufficient credits in your OpenAI account

+### Vercel Deployment Issues

+If you're having issues with Vercel deployment:

+1. Check that your OpenAI API key is correctly set in the Vercel environment variables
+2. Verify that the API routes are properly configured
+3. Check the Vercel deployment logs for any errors

 ## Project Structure

-- `server.js` - Express server that handles API requests
+- `server.js` - Express server that handles API requests (for local development)
 - `src/` - React frontend source code
 - `src/components/ChatBot.jsx` - Chatbot component
+- `src/pages/api/` - API routes for Vercel deployment
-- `start-server.js` - Script to start the server with automatic port selection
+- `start-server.js` - Script to start the server with automatic port selection (local only)
-- `kill-server.js` - Script to kill processes on port 3001
+- `kill-server.js` - Script to kill processes on port 3001 (local only)
+- `vercel.json` - Configuration for Vercel deployment

 ## License